written by Sara Humphrey

 Learn more about ethylene and astrobotany: The Ethylene Problem on Space Station Mir

-Volatile organic compounds (VOCs) are another problematic air contaminant that can stunt plants grown in space.
-VOCs are emitted by plastic materials and living things (including the plants and astronauts in space.
-VOCs often build up in controlled environments, and can cause stunting, leaf curling, yellowing, lesions, and other symptoms in plants.
+Volatile organic compounds (VOCs) are another problematic air contaminant that can stunt plants in space.
+VOCs are emitted by plastic materials and by living things, including plants and astronauts.
+VOCs often build up in controlled environments, and can cause stunting, leaf curling, yellowing, lesions, and other symptoms that can reduce crop productivity.
 To keep our space plants healthy and happy, we use air filters to scrub the VOCs out of the cabin air.

 Years after Joseph Priestley’s discovery of oxygen, he happened to stumble across photosynthesis.
 His mice didn’t survive when placed in an airtight chamber for a few hours, but he found that by adding a plant to the chamber, the mice survived much longer than he expected!
-We learned three things from this experiment: 1. plants produce oxygen as a byproduct of photosynthesis, 2. the oxygen mixes into the air, and 3. the mouse inhales the oxygen to survive.
+Priestley learned three things from this experiment: 1. plants produce oxygen as a byproduct of photosynthesis; 2. the oxygen mixes into the air; and 3. the mouse inhales oxygen to survive.
 But in space, gases don’t mix the same way they do on Earth.
-On Earth, gravity-driven convection allows the molecules in the air to mix, because of their relative heat or density.
-For example, heated gases rise and cooled gases move downward.
+On Earth, gravity-driven convection allows the molecules in the air to mix due to their relative heat or density.
+For example, heated gases rise and cooled gases fall.
 Denser gases move downward, and less-dense gases float upward.
-However, in microgravity environments like the ISS, there is no “up” or “down”, so there is no gravity-driven convection.
+However, in microgravity environments like on the International Space Station, there is no “up” or “down”, so there is no gravity-driven convection.
 This means that an unmoving astronaut will develop a “bubble” of carbon dioxide around their head, and after a few minutes they’d need fresh air to breathe.
 To make up for the lack of gravity-driven convention we apply forced convection by mixing the air with fans, delivering fresh air to the astronauts.
 We do this for plants too, preventing that “bubble” of oxygen from developing around their leaves.
 Plants need carbon dioxide for photosynthesis, so if we allowed a “bubble” of oxygen to accumulate, the plants wouldn’t be able to photosynthesize, grow, or develop.
 This convection challenge is something that NASA scientists and engineers must keep in mind when they’re designing plant growth chambers for spaceflight.
 They must include enough fans in the growth chamber to mix the air for plants to grow.

-Although we find this topic fascinating, we’re glad we don’t have to worry about our gardens getting enough fresh air to grow!
+Although we find this topic fascinating, we’re glad we don’t have to worry about our gardens on Earth getting enough fresh air to grow!